Menu UVK Help - Smart uninstaller Pub

 Sorting the uninstall list

-The list can be sorted by clicking the column header buttons when in details view.
-The items will be sorted in ascending order.
+The list can be sorted in details view by pressing the column header buttons.
+The items will be sorted in ascending/descending order.

 To select one single uninstall entry, just click it.
 Hold Ctrl down while clicking other entries to add them to the selection.